Most pathological conditions can cause retinal vascular lesions. Retinal vascular involvement can lead to blindness.

 Retinal vascular anomalies are rare.
 Retinal vascular anomalies include:

-- arteriovenous cavernous aneurysm (cavernous arteriovenous malformation Wyburn-Mason syndrome).
+- arteriovenous cavernous aneurysm (cavernous arteriovenous malformation with Wyburn-Mason syndrome)

-In addition to vascular lesions (arteries and veins), can impair vision and other changes in the retina.
-The most significant of them are detachment or retinal tear.
+In addition to vascular lesions (arteries and veins), other changes in the retina can also impair vision.
+The most significant of these is retinal detachment or rupture.